Skip to content

 FlagBehaviorUse case

---conflict=errorFail if any stream exists (default)Fresh instance restore
+--conflict=errorFail if any stream exists (default)Fresh server restore

 --conflict=skipSkip existing streamsPartial restore / merge